7 DIY Dog Bowl Stands That Improve Posture and Reduce Mess

 Instructions

-Cut your 2x4s into four 14-inch vertical legs and eight 6-inch diagonal cross pieces.
-Sand everything with 120-grit first, then finish with 220-grit — that smooth surface is what makes the stain absorb rich and even.
+Cut your 2×4’s into four 14-inch vertical legs and eight 6-inch diagonal cross pieces.
+Sand everything with 120-grit first, then finish with 220-grit.
+The smooth surface will help the stain soak in evenly.

-Assemble each pedestal side by gluing and screwing the diagonal cross-braces between two vertical legs.
-Let that dry completely before attaching the two pedestal sides together with horizontal stretchers at top and bottom.
+assemble each side of the pedestal by gluing and screwing the diagonal cross-braces between the two vertical legs and letting that dry (completely) before attaching the two pedestal sides together with the horizontal stretchers at the top and bottom.

-For the tabletop, center your bowls on the 1×6 board and trace circles.
-Cut those holes with a jigsaw — go slow on the curves.
-The bowls should drop in and rest on their rim, no slipping.
+Once the bowls have been cut out of the bowls you will need to place them on the 1×6 board and trace circles.
+Cut those circles out with a jigsaw (slow and easy on the curves).
+The bowls should drop into the holes and rest on the rim of the bowl without slipping.

-Apply two coats of dark walnut stain, letting each coat dry 24 hours.
-Drop your bowls in and you’re done.
+Apply two coats of dark walnut stain, allowing each coat to dry 24 hours before dropping your bowl in.

-Keep this in mind: leaving a tiny gap between your bowl cutout and the bowl rim makes cleaning so much easier — just lift and rinse.
+Keep this in mind: leave a tiny gap between your bowl cutout and the bowl rim. easier to clean when you just lift and rinse.

-And if you love building things for your pup, 14 Creative DIY Elevated Dog Bed Ideas You’ll Love will absolutely keep you busy next weekend.
+If you enjoy building things for your puppy, then 14 Creative DIY Elevated Dog Bed Ideas You’ll Love will keep you busy next weekend.

 Prep Time: 30 min | Active Project Time: 3–4 hours | Difficulty Level: Intermediate